Urigo/meteor-angular2.0-socially/manuals/templates/step4.md

 That's why we use the special word `export`.
 We are telling CommonJS that we are allowing the object to be exported from this module into the outside world.

-Meteor has a series of special folder names, including the `client` folder.
+Meteor has a series of special folders, including the `client` folder.
 All files within a folder named `client` are loaded on the client only.
-Likewise, files in a folder called `server` are loaded on the server only.
+Likewise, files in the `server` folder are loaded on the server only.

-Placing the `both` folder outside of any special folder, makes its contents available to both the client and the server.
+Placing the `both` folder outside of any special folder makes its contents available to both the client and the server.
 Therefore, the `parties` collection (and the actions on it) will run on both the client (minimongo) and the server (Mongo).

 Though we only declared our model once, we have two modules that declare two versions of our parties collection: one for client-side and one for server-side.
 This is often referred to as "isomorphic" or "universal javascript".
 All synchronization between these two versions of collections is handled by Meteor.

 # Binding Meteor to Angular

-Now that we've created the collection, our client needs to subscribe to it's changes and bind it to our `this.parties` array.
+Now that we've created the collection, our client needs to bind it to our `this.parties` array and subscribe to its changes.

 Because we use `MongoObservable.Collection` instead of regular Meteor Collection, Angular 2 can easily support this type of data object, and iterate it without any modifications.